 Nicolas Charles Cafe – Address: 東京都渋谷区神宮前4-26-5 神宮前426ビル 1F・2F (website)

-Alice in Dancing Land Cafe – Alice in Dancing land is located under Bershka store in Shibuya Parco.
+Alice in Dancing Land Cafe – Alice in Dancing land is located under the Bershka store in Shibuya Parco.

 Moomin Cafe – You can reach Moomin Cafe from Suidobashi JR station or Korakuen station (website)